BrianLesko/imu-three.js/readme.md

 - **Python**3 backend to process and write IMU data to JSON.
 - **Vanilla JavaScript** frontend for rendering 3D models via three.js.

-Perfect for robotics and control system engineers looking to analyze orientation or stability in mobile robots.

 ## Why IMUs?

 An [Inertial Measurement Unit (IMU)](https://en.wikipedia.org/wiki/Inertial_measurement_unit) tracks orientation via accelerometer, gyroscope, and magnetometer fusion.
 Widely used in: